-These standards establish health-based thresholds below which MDEQ strives to maintain air quality throughout Mississippi.
-MDEQ maintains and operates a statewide air quality monitoring network in selected cities to track compliance with NAAQS and to report on the effectiveness of various actions taken to control air pollution and protect public health.
+The NAAQS establish both health and welfare-based thresholds below which MDEQ strives to maintain air quality throughout Mississippi.
+MDEQ maintains and operates a statewide air quality monitoring network to track compliance with the NAAQS and report on the effectiveness of various actions taken to control air pollution and protect public health and welfare.